LaxarJS/laxar/docs/manuals/creating_themes.md

 ## How the Runtime Finds CSS

-As mentioned previously, the LaxarJS runtime and grunt tasks do not care how you create your CSS.
+As mentioned previously, the LaxarJS runtime and grunt tasks do not care _how_ you create your CSS.
-However, these tools need to find it.
+However, these tools need to find it, so it is important _where_ the CSS files are.

 The general lookup works always like this:

-  1. if there are _application specific styles_ for an artifact then use those
+  1. if there are _theme-specific styles_ for an artifact (matching the application theme) then use those
   2. else if there are _default styles_ for an artifact then use those
   3. else load _nothing_

-Of course, _load nothing_ means that it is completely fine for a widget not to have its own CSS styles.
+Of course, _load nothing_ means that it is completely fine for a widget not to have its any CSS styles.
 If it was missing an HTML template on the other hand, that would simply be an error.
 Following this structure allows the `grunt-laxar` tasks to find and combine the correct HTML and CSS assets, so that the number of HTTP requests may be minimized during production.